lethabondumo/tailwind-css-intro/README.md

 ### Branch "main"

-Branch "main" contains our starting point for today
+Branch "main" contains our starting point for today and the branch we will be working in.
+In a real project you wouldn't work in main (rather a branch called "dev" or "feature x" but this is just a tutorial on styling)

 ![starter image](/imgs/starter.png)